-UCM Virtual ER and the Coronavirus: How we can help
+UCM Digital Health and the Coronavirus: How we can help

 Health officials recommend the use of virtual healthcare as cases of the flu and coronavirus affect patients.

 Our emergency medical team provides emergency medicine triage by leveraging telehealth technology.
 We are directly connected to the local healthcare environment through our real-time plan with our team of care coordinators.
 We can immediately identify specific health issues and symptoms and work with local healthcare providers, 911, EMS, and public health officials if we do find anyone who meets the criteria for coronavirus.When you have questions or concerns, call us: 844-4-VIP-DOC.

 Does the new coronavirus affect older people, or are younger people also susceptible?